ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-TF2.md

 ### 1.1 Explanation

-This follows the same basic structure for a ROS2 node.
+This follows the same basic structure for a ROS 2 node.
 The TF2 specific lines will be explained.

 ```python
 from geometry_msgs.msg import TransformStamped